 Public Relations Specialist (IN)

 This internship will provide exposure to the Forest Service, and provide advance training in the application of outreach principles and practices.
 The intern will assist specialists in projects to become familiar with laws, policies, and regulations in the targeted specialized series.
 They will also receive formal and on-the job training in planning, organizing, and executing information, external relations, public involvement, and environmental education activities on the unit to develop experience in various phases of public affairs, partnerships and volunteer services.
-The position will begin in early August, and continue full-time for 52 weeks.

 Major duties will include, but not limited to: